martirev/LOFT/README.md

 ## Overview

-This project is structured following a package template to ensure a clean and organized codebase.
-The main codebase for the project is located in the [gr2303/src/main/java/core](gr2303/src/main/java/core) directory, while the app is launched from [gr2303/src/main/java/ui/App.java](gr2303/src/main/java/ui/App.java).
+This project is structured following a module template to ensure a clean and organized codebase.
+The main codebase for the project is located in the [gr2303/core/src/main/java/core](gr2303/core/src/main/java/core) directory, while the app is launched from [gr2303/ui/src/main/java/ui/App.java](gr2303/ui/src/main/java/ui/App.java).

 ## Building and Running the App

-This project uses maven to build and run the app.
-To start, make sure you are in the project directory, the same directory as the pom.xml file.
+This project uses Maven to build and run the app.
+To start, make sure you are in the [project directory](gr2303/), the same directory as README.md, pom.xml, core/ and ui/.
 Run `cd gr2303` if you are in the root directory (the same directory as this README file).

-Then, run the following command to build the project `mvn install`.
-This will run all tests, including UI-tests, and build the project.
-To run the app, run `mvn javafx:run`.
+Then, run the following command to build the project: `mvn install`.
+This will run all tests, including UI tests, and build the project.
+To run the app go to the UI module (`cd ui`), and from there run `mvn javafx:run`.
 This will start the app.

+To test the app, run `mvn test` from the [project directory](gr2303).
+Make sure the source code is compiled first with `mvn compile`.
+The command `mvn install` will do both these two in one, among some other things.
+Doing `mvn test` will run all tests, including UI tests.
+To only run tests for a specific module, go to that module in the terminal and run `mvn test` from there.

-To check the code coverage, run `mvn jacoco:report`.
-This will generate a report in the target/site/jacoco folder.
-Open the index.html file to view the report.
+To check the code coverage, run `mvn jacoco:report` from the [project directory](gr2303).
+This will generate a report for all modules.
+These can be viewed by opening the index.html file in each respective target/site/jacoco folder.

 ## Requirements
 - **Java 17**: This project is built using Java 17.